seanpmaxwell/jet-schema/README.md

 ## Introduction <a name="introduction"></a>
 Most schema validation libraries have fancy functions for validating objects and their properties, but the problem is I usually already have a lot of my own custom validation logic specific for each of my applications (i.e. functions to check primitive-types, regexes for validating strings etc).
-The only thing that was making me use schema-validation libraries was trying to validate object properties.
+The only thing that was making me use schema-validation libraries was trying to validate an object schema.
 So I thought, why not figure out a way to integrate my all the functions I had already written with something that can validate them against object properties?
 Well **jet-schema** does just that :)
 <br/>

 If you want a library that includes all kinds of special functions for validating things other than objects, **jet-schema** is probably not for you.
 However, the vast majority of projects I've worked on have involved implementing lots of type-checking functions specific to the needs of that project.
 For example, maybe the email format that's built into the library is different than the one your application needs.
 Instead of of having to dig into the library's features to validate using your custom method, with **jet-schema** you can just pass your method.
 <br/>

+> If you're open to `jet-logger` but think writing your own validator functions could be tedious, you can copy-n-paste the file (https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts) into your application and add/remove validators as needed.

 Reasons to use Jet-Schema 😎
 - TypeScript first!